vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-alb-and-connecting-to-ecs.md

 So in the previous notes we have added ECS to our infrastructure in [Scaling our infra - from 1 EC-2 to ECS](https://www.vvasylkovskyi.com/posts/provisioning-ecs-and-scaling-our-ec2).
 The one only caveat in this architecture is that our DNS mapping still uses CloudFront which then points to the origin and the origin is our EC-2 instance.
 This obviously doesn't provide the advantages of using cluster or machines, since we still only use 1 single EC-2 instance, there will be other instances that are not utilized.

-In this notes, we will introduct the Application Load Balancer (ALB) which is the server that takes over the task of load balancing, i.e., distribution of requests to the available Container Instances and ECS tasks.
+In this notes, we will introduce the Application Load Balancer (ALB) which is the server that takes over the task of load balancing, i.e., distribution of requests to the available Container Instances and ECS tasks.

 ## Prerequisites